szelongq/tp/docs/DeveloperGuide.md

 Pros: Easy to implement, ensures that InfoPanel always displays accurate up-to-date information
 Cons: Difficult to extend InfoPanel to display other information with current implementation

+### Start Payroll feature

+#### Current Implementation

+The start payroll feature is provided through `StartPayrollCommand`.
+It extends `Command` with the following added methods to calculate the payroll for every employee:
+- `StartPayrollCommand#calculatePay(HourlySalary salary, HoursWorked hoursWorked,
+  Overtime overtime, OvertimePayRate overtimePayRate)` - Calculates the payroll based on the given parameters and returns a new `CalculatedPay` object.
+- `StartPayrollCommand#createPersonWithCalculatedPay(Person personWithCalculatedPay,
+  CalculatedPay newCalculatedPay)` - Creates a new `Person` that is a copy of the given `Person` parameter except with the updated `CalculatedPay` value.

+Given below is an example of how StartPayrollCommand works.

+Step 1.
+The user enters the command word 'startPayroll'.
+The `addressBookParser` parses the input, creates a `StartPayrollCommand` and executes it.

+Step 2.
+In the new instance of `StartPayrollCommand`, upon starting execution, the list of employees to be viewed in `Model` is set to be unfiltered using `Model#updateFilteredPersonList()`.
+The list of all employees is then retrieved by calling `Model#getFilteredPersonList()`.

+Step 3.
+Each employee in the list of employees are checked if they have any previously calculated payroll that have not been paid yet by calling `Person#isPaid()` on the employee.
+If an employee is unpaid, a `CommandException` will be thrown.

+Step 4.
+If there are no employees who are unpaid, calculations of payroll will proceed through the following substeps for each employee in the list:

+Step 4.1.
+Retrieve the current `overtimePayRate` in the application from the `Model` using `Model#getOvertimePayRate()`.<br>
+After that, retrieve the following attributes from the employee `Person` object:
+- `hourlySalary` - The employee's salary per hour.
+- `hoursWorked` - How many hours the employee has worked for (excluding overtime).
+- `overtime` - How many hours of overtime the employee has worked for.

+Step 4.2.
+The `CalculatedPay` object representing the calculated employee's pay is created by calling the `StartPayrollCommand#calculatePay()` method, with the earlier retrieved values (`overtimePayRate`, `hourlySalary`, `hoursWorked`, `overtime`) as parameters.

+Step 4.3.
+An updated copy of the employee `Person` object is created with the new `CalculatePay` attribute using `StartPayrollCommand#createPersonWithCalculatedPay()`.

+Step 4.4.
+The employee `Person` object in the `Model` is then replaced with the updated copy using `Model#setPerson()`.

+Step 5.
+After every employee in the list has had their payroll calculated, the `StartPayrollCommand` returns a `CommandResult` to signal successful execution.

 --------------------------------------------------------------------------------------------------------------------